spacetelescope/spherical_geometry/docs/sphere/user.rst

 User documentation
 ==================

-.. currentmodule:: stsci.sphere
+.. currentmodule:: sphere

-The `stsci.sphere` library is a pure Python package for handling spherical polygons that represent arbitrary regions of the sky.
+The `sphere` library is a pure Python package for handling spherical polygons that represent arbitrary regions of the sky.

 Requirements